-sudo docker run <your usual arguments> nlnetlabs/routinator:v0.9.0-rc2
+docker run -it nlnetlabs/routinator:v0.9.0-rc2

 TWO

 BUILDING FROM SOURCE

 In addition to meeting the system requirements, there are three things you need to build Routinator: rsync, a C toolchain and Rust.
 You can run Routinator on any operating system and CPU architecture where you can fulfil these requirements.